CaptainStorm21/graphQL/README.md

 let's open a file schema.js and add keys and properties once you add alll the keys and values open index.js and  add return with keys. open a file index.js once you modify both files, save and rerun the server or just go to localhost:8080/graphql and open left side

+here you only modify schema.js and index.js files

+ part 3 is done

+In part 4 we are dealing with types of data ...

+if you open schema.js, you will see that each key has a type of data it accepts

+    type Employee {
+        id: ID
+        firstName: String
+        lastName: String
+        position: String
+        gender: String
+        language: String
+        emails: [Email]!
+    }

+now, you see somethign strange .. why is emails : has [ ]!
+we are telling schema file that emails field is a must to be filled out and it may have more than 1 email

+we see that in index.js
+        "emails": [
+            {email: "hello@hello.com"},
+            {email: "hello3@hello.com"}
+    ],
+    }

+part 5
+query and mutation